 It proves and sub-communicates that he must be very successful with women.

 People seeing cars, money, and hot women want to become like him, and the quickest way seems to be to, well… Buy from him.

 Liking works in two ways:

 - We buy more from those we like

-- We buy more products that those we like and also buy
+- We buy more products that people we like also buy

 In vulgar language, we could call the second part the “rub-off effect”.

 And that is why so many brands associate their products with a celebrity.

 Tai always tries to make a short video or take a snap of himself with some famous well-liked and respected celebrity.

 That way he can inflate his own credibility by giving the idea those celebrities know him (and, sub-communicated, endorse him).

 Check indeed this picture with Elon Musk and some people wondering “why Elon Musk is endorsing a scammer”: Quora question (the obvious answer being Elon Musk cannot vet all people taking pics with him).

 And he made his short video with Rihanna his very own channel intro video.
 That’s how important it is for Tai to be seen as a known and respected man among top celebrities:

 Notice Tai will later highlight Rihanna asked him for book recommendations because “she knew he had the biggest book collection”.
 Tai is using Rihanna in one single fell swoop for liking, social proof, and authority.

-Watch out for leechers when you become a celebrity :).
+Watch out for value leechers when you become a celebrity :).

 #5.
 “Secret Insights” Trigger